Contact your insurer and try to resolve the problem with your insurer directly.

 If you seek medical or hospital treatment while studying in Australia, you should contact your insurer before agreeing to treatment to check whether:

-If you seek medical or hospital treatment, you will be given a bill.
+If you seek medical or hospital treatment, you will typically be given a bill.
 You have the choice whether to:

 The cost of your Overseas Student Health Cover (OSHC) depends on: